RareSkills/rareskills-huffathon-challenge/README.md

 ## Wrapping Up

 That's all there is to it!
 Once the challenge concludes, feel free to make your repository public.
 If your solution ranks among the top contenders, it will undergo a human review.
 Stay updated by keeping an eye on our Discord channel and Twitter feed.

+## Credits
+Credit to [devtooligan](https://github.com/devtooligan/) for porting this CTF to the contest format.

 Best of luck, and may the best coder win!